anupriyadhiman/Twitter-Data-Analysis-for-Golden-Globe-Awards--2015/README.txt

 	>punkt module of nltk
 	>spacy

-5. As per requirements of the project, I have done reasonable job to identify the below sgtated components:
+5. As per requirements of the project, I have done reasonable job to identify the below stated components:
 	>Host
 	>Award Names
 	>Award Categories